weedsoul/ThirdYearProject/README.md

 the previous solution revealed that using 4 frame windows achieved the best result for other examples.
 For this reason i'm going to train over 4 frames in the new application of the problem.

+### The inclusion of a new external bit of code: voice activity detection
+Rather than removing silence based on low signal strength and voice activity detection I want to find examples of speech that is voiced rather than other slightly less descriptive utterances.
+The new library will ensure that.